"I didn't know how to read in my own language. I didn't know how to write. I only know how to speak and how to go to work."

 The Association of Farmworker Opportunity Program's (AFOP) mission is to improve the quality of life for migrant and seasonal farmworkers and their families by providing advocacy for the member organizations that serve them.
 AFOP's Children in the Fields campaign also advocates for enhanced educational opportunities and protective child labor laws for children.

-This articles tells the story of student Johnny Romah, and discusses efforts in Canada to educate SIFE students.
+This article tells the story of student Johnny Romah, and discusses efforts in Canada to educate SIFE students.

 A comprehensive resource guide published by the Council of Chief State School Officers (CCSSO) that highlights best practices for a variety of ELL student needs and offers descriptions of instructional programs designed around best practices.